EraldyHq/kubee/docs/bin/kubee-cluster-app.md

 That's why:
 * the unit of execution is one sub-chart by umbrella chart
-* `kube-x` is a common sub-chart of all umbrella chart
+* `kubee` is a common sub-chart of all umbrella chart
-* this is not one `kube-x` umbrella chart with multiple sub-charts
+* this is not one `kubee` umbrella chart with multiple sub-charts